What is Happening?

 Who is GoDaddy Registry?

-GoDaddy is a worldwide leader in domain name Registry and DNS services.
+GoDaddy Registry is a worldwide leader in domain name Registry and DNS services.
 GoDaddy Registry has earned the reputation of being among the most reliable and trusted domain name Registry and DNS service providers in the world.

 Consistent with local requirements, GoDaddy Registry Vanuatu Ltd (301714) has been incorporated within Vanuatu to comply with the laws of Vanuatu.

 How will this affect my .vu domain name?